 Also, allow them to escalate between offline and online modes smoothly.
 Make every phase of the buying journey frictionless.

-Speaking of online car sales, one of the core components of successful digital selling is a high-impact video/image.
-93 percent of buyers make a purchase decision based on the quality of visuals.
+Speaking of online car sales, a high-impact video/image is a core component of successful digital selling.
+Ninety-three percent of buyers make a purchase decision based on the quality of visuals.
 Spyne’s AI-led photoshoot features make it a breeze for you.
 Download the Spyne app on your smartphone, follow the on-screen guide, shoot high-quality images and rotating car views with the right background within seconds, and call it a day.

 Autonomous Vehicles are Changing the Face of the Auto Industry

 Autonomous vehicles are one of the prime automotive industry trends of 2023.
 According to McKinsey, by 2035, autonomous driving could create $300 billion to $400 billion in revenue.
-Companies like Google, Tesla, Ford, and General Motors are advocating for a future without steering wheels, and Google even has its own driverless car division.
-Self-driving cars are believed to be safer since they can sense their environment and operate safely within it, eliminating factors such as human error and driver fatigue.
+Companies like Google, Tesla, Ford, and General Motors advocate for a future without steering wheels, and Google even has its driverless car division.
+Self-driving cars are considered safer since they can sense their environment and operate safely within it, eliminating factors such as human error and driver fatigue.
 Additionally, they are more fuel-efficient.

-However, the reason why there are not yet more autonomous vehicles on the road is due to the technological and safety challenges that need to be overcome.
-Driverless cars have struggled at times with unexpected incidents on the road and in poor weather conditions.
+However, there are yet to be more autonomous vehicles on the road due to the technological and safety challenges that must be overcome.
+Driverless cars have sometimes struggled with unexpected incidents on the road and in poor weather conditions.

 Despite these challenges, there have been some success stories.
-Self-driving taxis are already available in parts of China and in several US cities.
-As technology continues to be enhanced and refined, more driverless journeys will take place.
+Self-driving taxis are already available in parts of China and several US cities.
+More driverless journeys will occur as technology continues to be enhanced and refined.

 Given the opportunity to significantly disrupt private transport and shape the future of automotive industry, companies are expected to continue investing in autonomous vehicles in 2023.